dagarwal98/dagarwal98.github.io/_pages/videos.md

 This video switches dashboard screens at a specified time interval.
 The data is pulled from MySQL table using power query and is refreshed  periodically.
 As data is refreshed the dashboard is updated to show latest status.

 {% include video id="ZQi56NdCRFE" provider="youtube" %}
 This one is for parents with young kids.
 I have created a program in Excel to generate math worksheets for kids to practice.
-Using this program, unlimited worksheets for addition, subtraction, multiplication, or division can be created.
+Using this program, unlimited worksheets for addition, subtraction, multiplication, or division can be created.<br />
-Link to Excel file is: <a href="https://github.com/dagarwal98/miscellaneous">Math Worksheet Generator</a>
+Link to Excel file: <a href="https://github.com/dagarwal98/miscellaneous">Math Worksheet Generator</a>